 Vomiting vs. Regurgitation: What's the Difference?

-These two look similar but are actually different processes—and knowing the difference helps your vet diagnose the problem faster.
+These two look similar but are different processes, and knowing which one you're seeing helps your vet diagnose the problem faster.

 Regurgitation typically indicates an esophagus problem or eating too fast, while vomiting usually points to a stomach, intestinal, or systemic issue.